agentmorris/camera-trap-ml-survey/README.md

 <br/>**Beery S, Liu Y, Morris D, Piavis J, Kapoor A, Joshi N, Meister M, Perona P. Synthetic examples improve generalization for rare classes.
 IEEE Winter Conference on Applications of Computer Vision 2020 (pp. 863-873).**

 Propose the use of synthetic data (rendered from 3D animal models) to bolster training data for rare classes.
 Evaluate on Caltech Camera Traps (splitting by location), and use Unity and AirSim as synthetic environments.
 Also compare to generating synthetic images by putting synthetic (rendered) animals on real (empty) camera trap backgrounds.
 See a significant increase in accuracy on the rare classes with even 120 simulated images, with a minimal decrease in accuracy on other classes.
 Do not see the same benefit (in fact see a negative impact) from just oversampling the rare classes in training.
-See substantial benefit to signifiacnt variation in pose/lighting/model when generating the simulated images.
+See substantial benefit to significant variation in pose/lighting/model when generating the simulated images.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/beery-simulation-2020.png" width="500">